-Annie Slease is the strategic manager of Mental Health Initiatives at the University of Delaware’s Center for Disabilities Studies.
-Prior to joining CDS in December 2022, Annie enjoyed a 25-year teaching career before serving for more than five years as director of advocacy and education at the National Alliance on Mental Illness (NAMI) Delaware.
+Annie Slease is the co-founder of the Mental Health Literacy Collaborative.
+Annie enjoyed a 25-year teaching career before serving for more than five years as director of advocacy and education at the National Alliance on Mental Illness (NAMI) Delaware.

 Annie serves on several statewide mental health advocacy initiatives.
 She is the mental health lead for the Delaware School-Based Health Alliance, the youth subcommittee chair for the Delaware Suicide Prevention Coalition, and she sits on the Education Committee of the Lt.
 Governor’s Behavioral Health Consortium as well as the Department of Services for Children, Youth & Their Families Advisory and Advocacy Council.

 Annie holds a bachelor of arts in Education from Benedictine College and a master of Education from the University of Delaware.
 She and her husband, Tom, have five grown children who live in five different states.
 Annie and Tom live in Newark with their cat, Daisy, and their pandemic puppy, Penny Rose.

 Brian Bard is a program specialist with the Small Business Innovation Research (SBIR) Program at The National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
 Before joining NIDILRR, he worked at OSERS/RSA as a grants management specialist handling assistive technology formula grant programs.

 Brian has also spent several years as a state vocational rehabilitation counselor in Delaware.
 Previously, he worked for the Air Force as an intelligence specialist, ran an eBay business with his wife, worked on websites, wrote for newspapers and magazines, and worked as a computer programmer.